 - S1: 169S101 169S102 169S103 … … 169S108 + Additional 169S190

 - S2: 169S201 169S202 169S203

-Hence in total, service 169 has 34 shifts operating in total on a weekday.
+Hence in total, Service 169 has a total of 34 shifts operating on a weekday.
 169S190 is a BSEP slot: regardless of service, BSEP Buses in SMRT are assigned a duty number of 9x.
-In the above case this case the duty number is 90, operating on S1 timesheet.
+In the above case, this case the duty number is 90, operating on the S1 timesheet.

 It is worth noting that buses from other services perform crossover trips on Service 169.
 Because a shift denotation can only reflect its parent service, it is difficult to estimate the full number of buses on a route unless the crossovers are known.
 In the case of service 169, duties 857S150, 963S159 and 971ES201 perform crossovers to this service during weekdays.
 Also note how the 5x duties denote crossover slots (as mentioned previously).

 Here are some case examples of duty numbers:

 - 854AM14: Service 854 bus, #14 on the AM shift.
 Does one trip of Express 854E on weekday mornings.

 - 971ES102: Service 971E bus, #02 on the S1 shift.
 Does crossover trips on Service 962 (not reflected in duty number).

 - 167S154: Service 167 bus, #54 on the S1 shift.
 Does crossover trips on Express 854E followed by Premium 531 on weekday AM peak hours.